yukomath/Tomato-Ripeness-Classification/README.md

 Observations from Visual Inspection
-- **Small tomatoes are sometimes missed**, consistent with the lower AP observed for small objects in the quantitative evaluation.
+- **Small tomatoes are occasionally missed**, consistent with the lower AP observed for small objects in the quantitative evaluation.
 - **Ripeness stages are generally predicted correctly**, but in some images both regular (b_*) and cherry (l_*) tomatoes appear together, making it difficult to clearly distinguish tomato type.
-- To build a model that reliably classifies **both ripeness and tomato type (regular vs cherry)** in mixed images, further improvements may be needed, such as handling small objects more accurately and incorporating type-specific features.
+- To build a model that reliably classifies **both ripeness and tomato type (regular vs cherry)** in mixed environments, further improvements may be needed, such as handling small objects more accurately and incorporating type-specific features.

 ## 4. Web App